2021 virtual basketball & cheerleading CHALLENGE

 This Basketball Challenge will allow teams to return to practice and competition, while keeping athletes in their home communities.
 Athletes can also participate and submit scores on their own.
 There will be no in-person competitions, but this virtual competitive event is open to all registered teams and athletes across Kansas.
 Competitions have been developed for athletes of all ability levels.

-To close the Virtual Basketball Challenge, SOKS will be hosting “virtual” special events, most notably an Opening Ceremony and Party on March 20th, 2021.
+To close the Virtual Basketball Challenge, SOKS will be hosting “virtual” special events, most notably a Party on March 20, and Opening Ceremony on March 21.
 Both events will be aired on the Special Olympics Kansas Facebook page…be sure to tune in!